Whole Wheat Cinnamon Rolls with Fresh Milled Flour

 After the dough has rested 30-45 minutes, sprinkle the salt and the instant yeast on top of the dough.

-Attach the dough hook and begin to knead the salt and yeast into the dough.
+Attach the dough hook and knead the salt and yeast into the dough.
 Knead for about 5-10 minutes until you have a nice, smooth ball.

 The doubled whole wheat cinnamon roll dough after rising.

-Let the dough rise in a warm place for 1-2 hours until doubled.
+Cover the dough and let it rise in a warm place for 1-2 hours until doubled.

-Toward the end of the rise, prepare the cinnamon sugar filling by whisking together 1 1/4 cup brown sugar, 2 1/2 tablespoons cinnamon, and 2 tablespoons cornstarch in a bowl and set aside.
+Toward the end of the rise, prepare the cinnamon sugar filling by whisking together the brown sugar, cinnamon, and cornstarch in a bowl, then set aside.

 The dough flattened on the counter and spread with butter.